 Eggplant is an incredibly versatile vegetable.
 It works well in many dishes from all around the world, and they are served in many forms (casseroles, stuffed, grilled or stir-fried).
 My favorite variety is the Chinese eggplant.
 It's slimmer, longer and I think they are a lot tastier than the American variety.

 Below is a quick recipe for an eggplant and shrimp stir fry (Ca Tim Xao Tom) in a simple garlic and oyster sauce.
-It was a quick yet delicious side dish to go with steamed white rice.
+It was a quick yet delicious side dish to steamed white rice.
 I added a bit of red pepper flakes for a kick, but eliminate if preferred.

 Eggplant with Shrimp and Garlic Sauce Recipe

 1/2 lb shrimp (peel and devein)